 A poll conducted in 2012 by Presbyterian Research Services showed that changing the Church's definition of marriage from "a man and a woman" to "two people" was supported by:

 34% of the membership; an increase from 23% in 2005.

-Support for SSM is increasing by 1.6 percentage points per year for the general membership, and 2.0 percentage points per year for the clergy.
-These rates of increase are similar to that shown by national surveys of American adults.
-However, support by the general membership lags national figures by more than 20 percentage points.
+Support for SSM is increasing by about 1.6 percentage points per year for the general membership, and about 2.0 percentage points per year for the clergy.
+These rates of increase are similar to that shown by national surveys of all American adults.
+However, support by the general membership lags national figures by about 13 percentage points.

-Perhaps the most meaningful prediction of future support is a comment by Jack Marcum, who is coordinator of Research Services at Presbyterian Mission Agency.
+Perhaps the most meaningful prediction of future support is a comment by Jack Marcum, who was coordinator of Research Services at the Presbyterian Mission Agency.
 He said: